 Connection closed by foreign host.

 Type quit to exit Telnet.
 Congratulations!
 You’ve just brought Eliza to life.
-Now let’s connect her to the Agent Wire Protocol.
+Now let’s connect her to the Agent User Interaction Protocol.

-Now that we have our Eliza server running, let’s show how AWP can connect to any protocol—in this case, the somewhat arcane Telnet protocol.
+Now that we have our Eliza server running, let’s show how AG-UI can connect to any protocol—in this case, the somewhat arcane Telnet protocol.

 Project Setup

-Let’s create a new project for our AWP bridge:
+Let’s create a new project for our AG-UI bridge:

 # Create a directory for your project